yellobyte/ESP32-DevBoards-Getting-Started/debugging_without_JTAG/Readme.md

 # Debugging without JTAG

-Following a simple example program (running on an ESP32-S3) with two user defined functions, with one of them causing one core to panic:
+Following a simple example program (running on an ESP32-S3) with two user defined functions, one of them causing a core to panic:
 ```
 int iLoopCount = 0, iVarZero = 0, iVarNotZero = 1, iVarResult;